fossasia/wp-dev-buddy/readme.txt

 * Nice and simple settings page, which can also be hidden
 * Perfect for theme developers wanting a truly white label solution

-**Tips**:

-* It's possible to implement your own HTML layout for the feed by creating your own template tag and shortcode.
-It's a very straightforward process and there are sample files included in the "assets" directory of this plugin to guide you through.

-* It is possible to move the plugin folder from the plugin directory into your theme's directory.
-Upon requiring `devbuddy-twitter-feed.php` in `functions.php` and changing the `DBTF_PATH` and `DBTF_URL` constants accordingly, you can use this plugin as if native to your theme with all functionality intact.

-* You can hide this plugin's settings page by adding one simple line of code to your theme.
-Simply add `if ( is_object( $dbtf ) ) { $dbtf->hide_wp_admin_menu_item(); }` to your theme's functions.php file.
-If you've moved the plugin folder into your theme and included it, you'll need to ensure that this line comes **after** the include for it to work.

-* Multiple feeds on the same page could each easily be styled differently by wrapping each feed within an element with its own ID and using descendant selectors when styling elements for each.

-* Before this plugin can be used the end user will need to offer it Consumer and OAuth keys that can be obtained by creating an application at the [Twitter developers site](https://dev.twitter.com/apps/new).
+Before this plugin can be used the end user will need to offer it Consumer and OAuth keys that can be obtained by creating an application at the Twitter developers site.
 Further information on this can be found under the "Installation" tab.

 == Installation ==